mattheww/gomill/gomill_docs/settings.rst

   competition_type = 'playoff'

   description = """
-  This is a sample configuration file.
+  This is a sample control file.

   It illustrates most of the available settings for a playoff.
   """